Stoozy/SML/README.md

 Windows:
  - Go to releases
- - Install using the msi to `C:\sml`
+ - Install using the msi installer
- - This installer adds the binary to path by default

 Linux:
  - Go to releases